Merchant FAQ's

 If they then make a lower offer though we will always maintain the highest bid.

-Scout allows prices to be automatically allocated based on real time demand and down to a SKU level meaning different colours and sizes can be sold at differing prices dependant on the demand and effectively clearing difficult to sell product and end of lines.
+Scout allows prices to be automatically allocated based on real time demand and down to a SKU and varient level meaning different colours and sizes can be sold at differing prices dependant on the demand and effectively clearing difficult to sell product and end of lines.

 Is Scout an auction?